Graph-Based Deterministic Polynomial Framwork for NP Problems: Preliminaries

 Accordingly, a decision problem is said to be \textbf{decidable} if there exists an acceptor Turing machine that halts on every input and correctly decides whether to accept or reject.

 \begin{definition}[NP via Nondeterministic Turing Machine] A decision problem is in the class \textbf{NP} if it can be solved by a nondeterministic Turing machine within polynomial time.
-More formally, a language $L \subseteq \Sigma^*$ belongs to \textbf{NP} if and only if there exists a nondeterministic Turing machine $M$ and a polynomial $p(n)$ such that for every $x \in \Sigma^*$:
+More formally, a language $\mathcal{L} \subseteq \Sigma^*$ belongs to \textsf{NP} if and only if there exists a nondeterministic Turing machine $M$ and a polynomial $p(\cdot)$ such that for every $X \in \Sigma^*$: \begin{itemize} \item Every computation path of $M$ on input $X$ halts within $p(|X|)$ steps. \item $X \in \mathcal{L} \iff$ there exists at least one computation path of $M$ on input $X$ that reaches an \texttt{accept} state. \end{itemize} \end{definition}

+An equivalent characterization of \textsf{NP} uses the notion of an \textbf{efficient certifier}, capturing the verifier-based perspective of nondeterministic computation.

+\begin{definition}[NP via Verifier and Certificate]~\cite[p.464]{Kleinberg2005-qp} A decision problem (or language) $\mathcal{L}$ belongs to the class \textsf{NP} if there exists a deterministic polynomial-time algorithm $B$, called an \textbf{efficient certifier} for $\mathcal{L}$, such that: \begin{enumerate} \item $B$ is a deterministic algorithm that runs in polynomial time; \item $B$ takes two inputs: an instance $X$ and a certificate $Y$, and outputs ``yes'' or ``no''; \item There exists a polynomial function $q$ such that for every string $X$, we have $X \in \mathcal{L}$ if and only if there exists a certificate $Y$ with $|Y| \le q(|X|)$ such that $B(X, Y) = \text{``yes''}$. \end{enumerate} \end{definition}

+While the above provides a high-level algorithmic view, a more rigorous formulation is required for analyzing the mechanical transitions of computation.
+This leads to a reformulation using acceptor Turing machines, where the physical layout of the input tape is explicitly considered.